 In principle, income tax will also be deducted from your wage.
 This is tax deducted by the employer and transferred to the state.
 Afterwards the tax department checks whether you are still required to pay taxes, or whether some of this income tax will be returned to you.
 For example, in the case of temping work, you will pay a minimum of 18% income tax.

-- No?
+- Yes?
 Then the tax department will return previously withheld income tax in the following year.

 - Important information: you are required to submit a tax declaration form.
 Not received one?
 Then you must ask the tax department for one.